 Even into adulthood, Copeland may have been confused about his own sexuality, which further fueled his homophobic beliefs and actions.

-“Because the thought of being homosexual scared Copeland, his schizophrenic mind had him jump to the polar opposite, where he would project his insecurity as hate for homosexuals,” Holly Schiff, a clinical psychologist in Greenwich, Connecticut, who has followed Copeland’s case, tells A&E Real Crime.
+“Because the thought of being homosexual scared Copeland, his schizophrenic mind had him jump to the polar opposite, where he would project his insecurity as hate for homosexuals,” Holly Schiff, a clinical psychologist in Greenwich, Connecticut, who has followed Copeland’s case, tells A&E True Crime.
 “He hated homosexuals because he actually hated himself and couldn’t come to grips with his own sexual identity.”

 He left school at 16 and began experimenting with alcohol and drugs, drifting from job to job.
 He had a few minor brushes with the law, including assault, theft and criminal damage, which his father chalked up to Copeland’s immaturity.